-- Saint Peter wrote in Acts 2:24 that "God hath raised up Christ, having loosed the sorrows of hell, as it was impossible that He should be holden by it."
+- Saint Peter said in Acts 2:24 that “God hath raised up Christ, having loosed the sorrows of hell, as it was impossible that He should be holden by it.”
 Christ loosed the Old Testament saints from hell.

 - Saint Peter also wrote in 1 Peter 3:19 that “Christ coming in spirit preached to those spirits that were in prison, which had some time been incredulous.”
 On this verse, Saint Athanasius says that “Christ’s body was laid in the sepulchre when He went to preach to those spirits who were in bondage, as Peter said.”
 (Ep. ad Epict.)